Russula

 Russula betularum - This species is described from Europe, but our sequences do match European sequences - its reasonable to conclude that they're the same species.
 Spicy in flavor, they have a cap that ranges in color from white or pale buff, pale pink, to deep pink, with a fully peeling cap cuticle and a stem that tends to be longer than the width of the cap.
 Presumably birch associated, but some reports show them around some conifer species (pine or spruce)

-Russula betularum photos © HEather Clark
+Russula betularum photos © Heather Clark

 Russula cremeirosea - A small, delicate looking russula.
 Red to vinaceous cap that fades from the margin inward in maturity; partially peeling cap, mild taste, no odor.
 Cream colored gills have small amount of forking near stipe.